umdevelopera/um-debug/README.md

 ### How to execute custom code

-Go to _wp-admin > Tools > UM Testing Page_.
+Go to _wp-admin > Tools > UM Testing_.
 Enter a code to the textarea and click the "Eval" button.

 ### Functions for testing and profiling